anweshaiitp/CaptureTheFlag-dep/NOTES.markdown

         - JS color change on question answering
         - Submitted questions not to be opened again
 - [ ] License
-- [ ] Return button on terminal because mobile forms dont have return key
+- [X] [Ignored] Return button on terminal because mobile forms dont have return key
 - [ ] To change or reset password, contact us
+- [ ] Define has context view
 ### For future release
 - [ ] create a separate branch which allows
         - Users register separately and agree on a team